isotopp/isotopp.github.io/_posts/2020-09-09-feeds-tagged-and-a-mysql-feed.md

 </channel>
 {% endhighlight %}

 So if you want only the MySQL content, subscribe to [this feed](https://blog.koehntopp.info/feed_mysql.xml), if you want all the content, subscribe to [the original feed](https://blog.koehntopp.info/feed.xml).
-In both cases, use the `<tags>` to filter further down.
+In both cases, use the `<tags/>` to filter further down.